Is violin a Devil’s instrument?

 And so the famous sonata Devil’s Trill (Il trillo del diavolo) was born.

 The music in the first part seems to describe Tartini’s dream.
-Slow pleasant melody (cantabile) sounds as a little lullaby.
-But if you wait, later on the music becomes more stormy and disturbing and finally Devil appears in his dream.
-After a short conversation Tartini acquires superhuman powers and the famous cadenza arrives.
+Slow pleasant melody (cantabile) sounds like a little lullaby.
+But if you wait, later on the music becomes more stormy and disturbing and finally the Devil appears in his dream.
+After a short conversation, Tartini acquires superhuman powers and the famous cadenza arrives.
 The cadenza in a classical form starts with V-7 chord and fermata, that’s when accompanied music stops.
 Then the soloist has all the time to show off his (or her) skills.
-At the end the longer then usual trill lets the orchestra know that the solo exhibition is over and its time to play together again.
-Well, in this Tartini’s composition, entire cadenza is nothing but trill, an idea unheard of two hundred years ago.
-In the downloaded recording by Perelman it starts at 11:00 and lasts for the next two minutes or so.
+At the end, the longer than usual trill lets the orchestra know that the solo exhibition is over, and it’s time to play together again.
+Well, in this Tartini’s composition, the entire cadenza is nothing but trill, an idea unheard of two hundred years ago.
+In the downloaded recording by Perelman, it starts at 11:00 and lasts for the next two minutes or so.

-Here is technically more complicated version of famed cadenza by Kreisler.
+Here is a technically more complicated version of the famed cadenza by Kreisler.
 At 11:10 we can hear it played by Sitkovetsky.

-In earlier edition of the printing the moment of the cadenza was marked at the score “The Devil at the foot of the bed.”
+In an earlier edition of the printing, the moment of the cadenza was marked at the score “The Devil at the foot of the bed.”
 It’s not sure if Tartini wrote the note himself; apparently his dream was revealed to his friend only a few years before his death and very reluctantly.
-In early 18th century admitting to a pact with Devil could send you to the gallows.
+In the early 18th century, admitting to a pact with the Devil could send you to the gallows.

 Tartini claimed he composed the piece in 1713.
-It was so technically complex that it wasn’t difficult to believe, that his contemporaries thought he must be possessed to compose and play such deranged music.
-One of the stories was, that Tartini had six digits on his left hand (polydactylia) thus was able to play all the technical pyrotechnics with little difficulties.
+It was so technically complex that it wasn’t difficult to believe that his contemporaries thought he must be possessed to compose and play such deranged music.
+One of the stories was that Tartini had six digits on his left hand (polydactyly) thus was able to play all the technical pyrotechnics with little difficulties.

-In this piece I see Tartini as being “in the zone”.
-There are moments in life of any professional, when seemingly everything “flows”.
+In this piece, I see Tartini as being “in the zone”.
+There are moments in the life of any professional, when seemingly everything “flows”.
 One can do nothing wrong.
-Basketball player shoots hoops from an improbable distance and impossible angle.
-The surgeon does most difficult operation without a single unnecessary movement and in amazing time.
-Tenor takes high C in Fille du Regiment nine times and drives the audience into frenzy.
+A basketball player shoots hoops from an improbable distance and impossible angle.
+The surgeon does the most difficult operation without a single unnecessary movement and in amazing time.
+The tenor takes high C in Fille du Regiment nine times and drives the audience into a frenzy.

-Two-hundred years ago it could only be explained by supernatural forces and most obvious was the concept of selling the soul to Devil.
+Two-hundred years ago, it could only be explained by supernatural forces, and the most obvious was the concept of selling the soul to the Devil.
 Like Copernicus, Tartini waited to reveal this heresy as close to his deathbed as possible.

 But later on, some others, like Paganini, not only didn’t mind the aura of mysticism, they even fueled it when possible.